What We Teach

 We believe the Lord Jesus Christ gives the Church evangelists and pastor/teachers.
 These gifted men are to equip the saints for the work of the ministry (Ephesians 4:7-14).

 We believe the church age was initiated through the ministry of the apostles and prophets accompanied by sign gifts to confirm their message.
-These sign gifts gradually ceased by the time of the completion of the New Testament (1 Corinthians 12:29-31; 1 Corinthians 14:1-28; 2 Corinthians 12:12; Ephesians 2:19-22; 2 Thessalonians 2:15; Hebrews 2:3-4).
+We do not practice these gifts.
+In the church, the ultimate authority rests in God’s written word rather than new prophecies or revelation, and the primary manifestation of the Spirit is the fruit of the Spirit in believers rather than miraculous signs (1 Corinthians 12:29-31; 14:1-28; 2 Corinthians 12:12; Galatians 5:22-23; Ephesians 2:19-22; 2 Thessalonians 2:15; Hebrews 2:3-4).

 The Personality of Satan

 We believe Satan is a created being, the author of sin, the tempter in the fall, the declared enemy of God and man, and the god of this age.
 He shall be eternally punished in the lake of fire (Job 1:6-7; Isaiah 14:12-17; Matthew 4:2-11; Matthew 25:41; Revelation 20:10).

 We believe in the personal, imminent, pretribulational and premillennial coming of the Lord Jesus Christ for His redeemed ones.
 We believe that at the end of the seven year tribulation He will return to earth with the saints in power and glory to reign for a thousand years (Zechariah 14:4-11; 1 Thessalonians 1:10; 1 Thessalonians 4:13-18; 1 Thessalonians 5:9; Titus 2:13; Revelation 3:10; Revelation 19:11-16; Revelation 20:1-6).